francisengelmann/DPC/README.md

 ## Installation

-The code is tested under Ubunut with
+The code is tested under Ubuntu with
 * TensorFlow 2.3
 * CUDA 10.1
 * cuDNN 7.6.5